How Can We Help You?

 - Want flowers and other decorations to be placed at the site

 - Want to be alongside other loved ones

 - Want to be cremated within the guidelines of the Catholic Church (the Catholic church requires that cremated remains be buried or entombed in the same manner as bodily remains)

 Schedule a consultation to speak with a burial planning advisor about securing cemetery products.

 Five components of a Catholic Cemetery in-ground burial:

-- The gravesite is the space or plot within the cemetery.
-If you’ve already purchased your space, you can complete your pre-planning by setting up an appointment to purchase the remaining necessary components
+- The grave site is the space or plot within the cemetery.
+If you’ve already purchased your space, you can complete your advance planning by setting up a consultation to purchase the remaining necessary components

 - The casket is the beautiful vessel that holds the deceased during wake services, and contains the deceased during burial.
 The casket can include cremation urns.